Al Unser Jr.: Post-retirement racing and personal issues

 On September 29, 2011, Unser was arrested in Albuquerque, New Mexico, on charges of reckless driving and aggravated driving while intoxicated.
 Charges stemmed from an incident where Unser reportedly drag raced his Chevrolet Suburban SUV at speeds over 100 mph.
 He was placed on indefinite suspension from his role with IndyCar.

 In 2013, Unser entered a sportscar race at Thunderhill Raceway Park, the legendary 25 Hours of Thunderhill, racing with his son Al III as teammates.
-Unser dominated the race, but co-driver Ivan Bellarosa crashed the car out.
+Unser dominated the race, but co-driver Ivan Bellarosa crashed the car.

-In 2014, once again at Long Beach, he participated in the Pro/Celebrity race, finishing fifth, 6.115 seconds behind winner Brett Davern and four other celebrities, winning the Pro Division (with a 30-second disadvantage assessed to professionals) for his ninth Long Beach victory overall, extending the "King of the Beach" nickname.
+In 2014, once again at Long Beach, he participated in the Pro/Celebrity race, finishing fifth, only 6.115 seconds behind winner Brett Davern and four other celebrities, winning the Pro Division (with a 30-second disadvantage assessed to professionals) for his ninth Long Beach victory overall, extending the "King of the Beach" nickname.

 Later that year, Unser raced again at the Indianapolis Motor Speedway, participating in the Indy Legends Charity Pro/Am race, during the Sportscar Vintage Racing Association's Brickyard Vintage Racing Invitational event.
 This two-driver race included an Indianapolis 500 veteran in each car.
 Unser won the race, along with Peter Klutt, driving Klutt's 1969 Chevrolet Corvette.
 In so doing, Unser became the second driver to win on both the oval and road course at the Speedway.

 In 2015, Unser participated in several Goodguys AutoCross competitions while racing Speedway Motors' 1970 Camaro.
 He also raced in the Sports Car Club of America Solo National Championship, placing second in his class, and is entered again at Thunderhill for the 25 Hours.
-Because of his age (over fifty), Unser is eligible to drop down a level from professional class to an "amateur" class (Silver level) under the FIA driver rankings used for sportscar races, although the National Auto Sport Association does not use such ratings.
+Because of his age (over 50), Unser is eligible to drop down a level from professional class to an "amateur" class (Silver level) under the FIA driver rankings used for sportscar races, although the National Auto Sport Association does not use such ratings.

 On May 20, 2019, just days before the 2019 Indianapolis 500, Unser was charged for DUI for a fourth time.